What is Ibandronate?

 6. Understand the risk of side effects and what can be done to reduce them

 As with any drug, there are potential side effects with ibandronate.
 It is important to remember that:

-- Most people will not experience side effects or if they do, they are short lived.
+- Most people will not experience side effects or, if they do, they are short lived.

 - Not all the symptoms you may read about online or see listed on your patient information leaflet are necessarily caused by the drug.
 Symptoms that have been reported by patients taking part in the research trials may be included as possible side effects even if they were seen in as many people who took the placebo (dummy treatment) as those taking ibandronate.
 So common conditions such as coughs, colds, headaches and diarrhoea will often be reported in this way and people may think they are due to their treatment.
 We can only be sure that such symptoms are likely to be caused by ibandronate if they were seen in more patients treated with ibandronate than with placebo.
-The symptoms overleaf are those that can be thought of as “true side effects”.
+The symptoms below are those that can be thought of as “true side effects”.

-If you are taking medications for other conditions it is important to establish that it is not these that are causing your side effects.
+If you are taking medications for other conditions, it is important to establish that it is not these that are causing your side effects.
 Talk to your doctor who may be able to suggest ways of investigating this further.

-If you are taking ibandronate as an injection you may worry that you will experience side effects that you can do nothing about.
-Although this is an understandable concern this does not appear to occur and although as explained you may experience side effects following the injection they are generally short lived.
+If you are taking ibandronate as an injection, you may worry that you will experience side effects that you can do nothing about.
+Although this is an understandable concern, this does not appear to occur and although, as explained, you may experience side effects following the injection, they are generally short lived.
 If you experience these or any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist about other treatment options.

-As more research findings become available more symptoms may be found to be “true side effects” so information could change in the future.
+As more research findings become available, more symptoms may be found to be “true side effects” so information could change in the future.